 5. Get Your Credit Sorted

 How terrible is your credit score?
-Check out CreditKarma, a free credit monitoring service that will allow you to see who's dinging your score.
+Check out WalletHub for free credit scores and full credit reports, which are updated on a daily basis.
+Other resources include CreditKarma, a free credit monitoring service that will allow you to see who's dinging your score.

 4. Balance Transferring

 Speaking of credit, once your credit score is in order, if you have high-interest credit card debt, consider one of Nerd Wallet's best balance transfer cards to give yourself an 18-month break from interest and a more favorable rate thereafter.